Table of Contents

-The ulnar nerve originates from C8 – T1 spinal nerve roots, it emerges from the medial cord of the brachial plexus.
-It contains both motor and sensory nerve fibers.
+The ulnar nerve originates from C8–T1 spinal nerve roots.
+It emerges from the medial cord of the brachial plexus.
+It contains both the motor and sensory nerve fibers.

 It descends the arm at the posteromedial aspect of the humerus and enters the forearm under the flexor carpi ulnaris aponeurosis posterior to the medial epicondyle of the humerus.

 - Abductor digiti minimi